jointogetherhq/jointogether.online/_product-pages/joining-tool.markdown

 It shouldn’t be hard to join a union.
 So Join Together:

-- Offers a really simple application process.
+- Offers a simple and accessible application process
-- Only asks for what you need to know.
+- Only asks for what you need to know
-- Only shows the steps the member needs to see.
+- Only shows the steps the member needs to see
-- Uses words anyone can understand.
+- Uses words anyone can understand
-- Makes it quick and respects people’s time.
+- Makes it quick and respects people’s time
-- Lets people pay for their membership in the way that suits them best.
+- Lets people pay for their membership in the way that suits them best
-- Helps people recruit their colleagues.
+- Helps people recruit their colleagues
-- Works as well on a phone as a computer.
+- Works as well on a phone as a computer

 ---

 Join Together features:

-1. Beautifully designed forms that use your brand.
+1. Beautifully designed forms that use your brand
-2. Mobile/tablet finger-friendly design
+2. Mobile-friendly and accessible design
-3. Union specific features such as subs rate calculators and employer lookups.
+3. Union specific features such as subs rate calculators and employer lookups
-4. Integration with common union CRM systems (MS Dynamics, Salesforce, ClearCourse)
+4. Integration with common union CRM systems such as MS Dynamics, Salesforce, ClearCourse
-5. Payment via Direct Debit, deduction at source and card (coming soon)
+5. Payment via Direct Debit, deduction at source and credit card
-6. Automated “resume application” feature for people who don’t join in one sitting.
+6. Automated “resume application” feature for people who don’t complete their application in one sitting
-7. Built in analytics and reporting showing conversion rates, top employers and member lifetime value.
+7. Built-in analytics and reporting showing conversion rates, top employers and member lifetime value

-Every union has unique members with different needs.
-We like to work with you and your users to tailor Join Together to work best for you.
+Every union has its own unique needs and requirements.
+We work with you and your team to tailor the perfect online joining experience for you and your members.

 [![The Communication Workers Union]({{ site.url }}{{ site.baseurl }}/assets/images/cwu-logo.png)](https://www.cwu.org)
 [![Bakers Food and Allied Workers Union]({{ site.url }}{{ site.baseurl }}/assets/images/bfawu-logo.png)](https://www.bfawu.org)